Quick Facts: What Truly Improves Landscape Photos

 The shot looks flat.
 Lifeless.
 Nothing like the scene in front of you.

 They think a better camera will fix it.
 Or sharper glass.
 Or a wider lens.
-Then everything will fall into place.
+Then everything falls into place.

 Why Your Gear Probably Isn’t the Problem

 Modern cameras, even entry-level bodies, are surprisingly capable.
-Most are built to:
+Most are built to capture high-resolution images, handle wide dynamic range far better than older models, and produce sharp results with mid-range lenses.

 Your camera is almost never the problem.
-What holds most photographers back comes down to five things:
+Instead, what holds most photographers back comes down to five things:

 These are the fundamentals.
-They separate average photos from compelling ones, and you’ll be able to start improving all five today without spending a dollar.
+They separate average photos from compelling ones.
+Better yet, you start improving all five today without spending a dollar.

 1. Foreground: The Missing Piece in Most Photos